-One of the most perfectly preserved walled towns in Europe, Dubrovnik is Croatia’s single biggest tourist destination, and it’s not difficult to see why.
+One of the most perfectly preserved walled towns in Europe, Dubrovnik Dropdown content is Croatia’s single biggest tourist destination, and it’s not difficult to see why.
 A medieval town reshaped by Baroque planners after the earthquake of 1667, the city seems to have been suspended in time ever since.
+Plus, it's also close to several of the 10 best beaches in Croatia Dropdown content.
 Here's our guide on where to stay in Dubrovnik.

 With its cavalcade of historical buildings, maze-like alleyways and imposing town walls, the Old Town is by far the most beguiling part of the city in which to stay.
 Almost all the available accommodation is in historic houses of considerable vintage, so expect an evocative whiff of history wherever you choose to stay.
 One word of warning: the Old Town is full of steps and will not suit those with baby buggies or mobility issues.